-- Download the self-extracting zip file from the Wavelink Web dServer Location. - 2 Double-click the file to start the installation process.
+- 1 Download the self-extracting zip file from the Wavelink Web Site. - 2 Double-click the file to start the installation process.

 NOTE At any time, you can cancel the installation process by clicking either Cancel Setup or Exit Setup.